Srikara354/XenLearn/README.md

 (Optional) Initialize Database 🗄️

-If using PostgreSQL, run the database setup script:python initialize_database.py
+If using PostgreSQL, run the database setup script:
+`python initialize_database.py`

 Run the Application 🚀
-streamlit run app.py
+`streamlit run app.py`

-### Access XenLearn 🌍

-Open your browser and navigate to http://localhost:8501 (or the URL provided by Replit).

 ### Usage 🖱️

 Sign Up/Login: Create an account or log in to access personalized learning features.

 Explore Courses: Browse the course catalog and receive AI-driven recommendations.

 Take Quizzes: Engage with dynamically generated quizzes to test your knowledge.

 Track Progress: Monitor your learning journey through detailed analytics and achievements.

 ### Contributing 🤝